 Instructions

-- Wait till the curry starts bubbling.
+- Pressure Cook: Wait till the curry starts bubbling.
 This prevents the coconut milk from curdling under pressure.
-Turn off Saute.
-Close the lid.
-Set the vent to sealing position if using DUO.
-Pressure cook on Manual/Pressure Cook for 5 minutes.
+Cancel Saute, close the lid, and pressure cook for 5 minutes at high pressure.

-- Once cooking time is done, let the pressure release naturally for 5 mins, then release manually by moving the vent to venting position in Duo, or pushing down the pressure vent in Ultra.
+- Release pressure: Once done, let the pressure release naturally for 5 mins, then release manually.
 Open the lid after the pin drops.

 Notes

 - Coconut Milk: Any good thick full-fat coconut milk will work in this curry.
-If you use light coconut milk, please know that your curry will not thicken.
+If you use light coconut milk, please know that your curry will not be creamy.

 - Make it Vegetarian: You can make this curry 100% vegetarian by swapping the chicken with extra-firm tofu chunks or paneer cubes.